By Nancy Armitage (includes guests, visitors & clubs)

 by Nancy Armitage

-So my research went much further then just the San Marino Ranch, I researched all the Huntington papers of all the Huntington Mansions: No. 2 57th St in NYC, San Francisco, Throggs Neck NYC, and Chateau Beauregard in Paris.
-The research spanns from 1880’s to the 1920’s and The Gilded Age.
+So my research went much further then just the San Marino Ranch, I researched all the Huntington papers of all the Huntington Mansions: No. 2 57th St in NYC (NYC), San Francisco, Throggs Neck NYC (TN), and Chateau Beauregard in Paris (Chat.
+B).
+The research spans from 1880’s to the 1920’s & The Gilded Age.

 Mrs. Huntington’s ‘Entertainments” at San Marino Ranch: